 Security staff organization and responsibilities include: A staff description, an explanation of Integrated Safeguards and Security Management (ISSM), the concept of Emergency Management, criteria for determining Property Protection Areas, resources and budgeting, personnel development and training, Management Control (surveys, audits, self-assessments), Performance Assurance Program, and Incident Reporting.

 Protective force responsibility includes training, post orders, general security response, and the description of facilities and equipment.

-Physical Protection System responsibilities include: the card access system, missing property report system, site access control procedures, areas open to the general public, the security alarm testing procedures, the search procedure, after hours emergency notifications, armed encounters, processing arrest warrants, threats to persons or property, incidents of security concern, Incident Command System, security and administrative system testing procedure, key and lock control system, Identification Badge System, and Unclassified Foreign Visits and Assignments Program.
+Physical Protection System responsibilities include: the card access system, missing property report system, site access control procedures, areas open to the general public, the security alarm testing procedures, the search procedure, after hours emergency notifications, armed encounters, processing arrest warrants, threats to persons or property, incidents of security concern, Incident Command System, security and administrative system testing procedure, key and lock control system, and Badge Access System.

 MC&A includes the responsibilities and authorities for: material accounting, inventories, measurement control, emergency procedure for apparent loss, theft or diversion of Category IV Material.
 The Material Control & Accountability (MC&A) is managed under the Fermilab Nuclear Materials Control and Accountability Plan.